squareben1/my_algorithms/README.md

 Strange concept covered more in chapter 3...
 Sorting a list of 7 songs with play counts.
 To sort in order you iterate over the list 7 times to find most played, push that into new list then iterate over the remaining songs to find the next most played.
 Repeat until list sorted.

 This is O(n<sup>2</sup>)...even though really you only check the list half that number of times on average.
 QUE??
-It says this is because O notation ignores half numbers...
+It says this is because O notation ignores half numbers...'constants like 1/2 are ignored in Big O notation'.

 ### Quicksort Algorithm